 - These are also home to threatened wildlife species including the African forest elephant, L’Hoest’s monkey, and the eastern chimpanzee.
 Endemic to the park is the Rwenzori black-fronted or red duiker which is known to be a much-localized sub-species or possibly a separate species.

 Why is Mountain Rwenzori Called a mountain range?

 Rwenzori also spelled as Ruwenzori are a range of mountains in eastern equatorial Africa.
 The Rwenzori Mountains are host to Mount Stanley (5,109m), Mount Speke (4,890m), and Mount Baker (4,844m), which are Africa’s third, fourth and fifth-highest peaks.
-Other peaks that form the Rwenzori mountain range are Mount Emin (4,798 m), Mount Gessi (4,715m), Mount Luigi di Savoia which is named after the Duke of Abruzzi who was the first to climb most of the 6 massifs that form the Rwenzori Mountain Range.
+Other peaks that form the Rwenzori mountain range are Mount Emin (4,798 m), Mount Gessi (4,715m), and Mount Luigi di Savoia which is named after the Duke of Abruzzi who was the first to climb most of the 6 massifs that form the Rwenzori Mountain Range.

-The Rwenzori Mountains are indeed a range, unlike the free-standing Mount Kilimanjaro which is Africa’s free-standing mountain.
+The Rwenzori Mountains National Park is indeed a range, unlike the free-standing Mount Kilimanjaro which is Africa’s free-standing mountain.